Execution of workflows¶

 and--cores

-in the file:profiles/slurm-singularity/config.yaml
+in the fileprofiles/slurm-apptainer/config.yaml

-depending on your HPC and workload manager configuration):cat << "EOF" > run.sh #!/bin/bash mkdir -p logs/cluster_log snakemake \ --profile="../profiles/slurm-singularity" \ --configfile="config.yaml" EOF
+depending on your HPC and workload manager configuration):cat << "EOF" > run.sh #!/bin/bash mkdir -p logs/cluster_log snakemake \ --profile="../profiles/slurm-apptainer" \ --configfile="config.yaml" EOF

 Start your workflow run: